josuneha/AzureBigData-analytics/Whiteboard design session/WDS student guide - Big data and visualization.md

 _Data loading_

-1. How would you recommend that AWT get their historical data into Azure?
+1. How would you recommend that MT get their historical data into Azure?
 What services would you suggest and what are the specific steps they would need to take to prepare the data, to transfer the data, and where would the loaded data land?

 2. Update your diagram with the data loading process with the steps you identified.

 _Data preparation_

-1. What service would you recommend AWT capitalize on to explore the flat files they get from the USDOT using SQL?
+1. What service would you recommend MT capitalize on to explore the flat files they get from the USDOT using SQL?

 2. What specific configuration would you use?
-What components of Azure Databricks would you use to allow AWT analysts to query and prep the data?
+What components of Azure Databricks would you use to allow MT analysts to query and prep the data?
 How would they author and execute these data prep tasks?

-3. How would you suggest AWT integrate weather forecast data?
+3. How would you suggest MT integrate weather forecast data?

 _Machine learning modeling_

-1. What technology would you recommend that AWT use for implementing their machine learning model?
+1. What technology would you recommend that MT use for implementing their machine learning model?

-2. How would you guide AWT to load data, so it can be processed by the machine learning model?
+2. How would you guide MT to load data, so it can be processed by the machine learning model?

-3. What category of machine learning algorithm would you recommend to AWT for use in constructing their model?
+3. What category of machine learning algorithm would you recommend to MT for use in constructing their model?
 For this scenario your option is clustering, regression or two-class classification.
 Why?

 4. Assuming you selected an algorithm that requires training, address the following model design questions:

     a.
 What is the high-level flow of your machine learning model?

     b.
-What attributes of the flight and weather data do you think AWT should use in predicting flight delays?
-How would you recommend that AWT identify the columns that provide the most predictive value in determining if a flight will be delayed?
+What attributes of the flight and weather data do you think MT should use in predicting flight delays?
+How would you recommend that MT identify the columns that provide the most predictive value in determining if a flight will be delayed?
 Be specific on the particular modules or libraries they could use and how they would apply them against the data.

     c.
 Some of the data may need a little touching up: columns need to be removed, data types need to be changed.
 How would these steps be applied in your model?

     d.
-How would you recommend AWT measure the success of their model?
+How would you recommend MT measure the success of their model?

 _Operationalizing machine learning_

-1. How can AWT release their model for production use and avoid their concerns about extremely long delays operationalizing the model?
+1. How can MT release their model for production use and avoid their concerns about extremely long delays operationalizing the model?
 Be specific on how your model is packaged, hosted, and invoked.

-2. AWT has shown interest in not only scoring a flight at a time (based on a customer's request), but also doing scoring in large chunks so that they could show summaries of predicted flight delays across the United States.
+2. MT has shown interest in not only scoring a flight at a time (based on a customer's request), but also doing scoring in large chunks so that they could show summaries of predicted flight delays across the United States.
 What changes would you need to make to your ML model to support this?

 _Visualization and reporting_

-1. Is Power BI an option for AWT to use in visualizing the flight delays?
+1. Is Power BI an option for MT to use in visualizing the flight delays?

 2. If so, explain:

     a.
-How would AWT load the data and plot it on a map?
+How would MT load the data and plot it on a map?
 What specific components would you use and how would you configure them to display the data?

     b.
 If they need to make minor changes, such as a change to the data types of a column in the model, how would they perform this in Power BI?